Best Wedding Venues Kerala: ₹50K-₹25L With Prices (2026)

 How much does a wedding venue cost in Kerala in 2026?

-Wedding venue costs in Kerala range from 50,000–1,50,000 for temple auditoriums and community halls, 1,50,000–4,00,000 for convention centres, 3,00,000–8,00,000 for mid-range resorts, and 8,00,000–25,00,000+ for luxury heritage properties and five-star resorts.
-Prices vary significantly by location, season, and day of the week.
-For broader national context, WeddingWire India reports that the average Indian wedding costs ₹29.6 lakhs with 330 guests — Kerala's larger guest counts (often 500+) push venue and catering costs proportionally higher.
+Wedding venue costs in Kerala span four tiers in 2026: temple auditoriums and community halls at ₹50,000–1,50,000 for 300–1,200 guests (most affordable, outside caterers usually allowed), convention centres at ₹1,50,000–4,00,000 for 500–2,500 guests (modern facilities, AC, AV systems), mid-range resorts at ₹3,00,000–8,00,000 for 100–500 guests (accommodation and in-house catering included), and luxury heritage properties and five-star resorts at ₹8,00,000–25,00,000+ for 100–800 guests (full wedding packages with dedicated planning teams).
+Prices vary significantly by three factors: location (Kochi and Kumarakom venues command 20–30% premiums over Thrissur or Kozhikode equivalents), season (November–March peak versus 20–40% off-season discounts in April–September), and day of week (weekday bookings save 20–30% at most venues).
+For broader national context, WeddingWire India reports that the average Indian wedding costs ₹29.6 lakhs with 330 guests — Kerala's larger guest counts (often 500+) push venue and catering costs proportionally higher than the national average.

 When is the best season to book a wedding venue in Kerala?